tquintero/hickscte.github.io/_posts/tent/2014-11-17-compbiz-day-31-traction-channel-offline.md

 ---
 layout: post
-title: 'Teen Entrepreneurship: PR and Social Traction Channels'
+title: 'Teen Entrepreneurship: Offline Advertising and Desktop Publishing'
 course: tent
 standards:
   - name: 'I can describe the uses and purposes of offline advertising.'